qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 The use of these optional features is represented as a [module flag](#module-flags-metadata) in the program IR.
-Any backend that supports capabilities 1-4 and as many of capabilities 5-9 as it desires is considered as supporting Adaptive Profile programs.
-Ideally, static analysis/verification tools should be able to understand what capabilities of the Adaptive Profile a backend is implementing and should run a verification pass to ensure Adaptive Profile programs that are using capabilities not supported by a backend are rejected with an informative message.
+Any backend that supports capabilities 1-4, and as many of capabilities 5-9 as it desires, is considered as supporting Adaptive Profile programs.
+Static analysis/verification tools should be able to determine what capabilities of the Adaptive Profile a backend is implementing and should run a verification pass to ensure Adaptive Profile programs that are using capabilities not supported by a backend are rejected with an informative message.
 More details about each of the aforementioned capabilities are outlined in the following sections.

 ## Mandatory Capabilities